 You force yourself to do exercises that you don’t like

 Even though you may not think this, your mind plays a vital role in all forms of exercise – not just Yoga and Pilates.
-For example, if you absolutely hate lifting weights every time you know that you’re due for a weight-training routine your mind will start giving you negative feedback about the session that you’re about to do.
+For example, if you hate lifting weights every time you know that you’re due for a weight-training routine, your mind will start giving you negative feedback about the session that you’re about to do.
 The result is that you’ll end up talking yourself squarely out of going to the gym in the first place.
-So if you don’t like lifting weights, and you know that you need to do resistance training, why not try Pilates instead as this will give you the same result as lifting weights will.
+So if you don’t like lifting weights, and you know that you need to do resistance training, why not try Pilates or Trusted Treadmill instead as this will give you the same result as lifting weights will.

 The great thing about fitness is that if you haven’t been living a healthy and fit lifestyle up until now, it doesn’t matter in the slightest.
 You can always start now and work your way to what you want to be.
 The time is now!